 Arielle and Cris' earliest conversations about what would end up becoming Grasshopper Kids took place at playgrounds.
-As many working parents know, playgrounds are a place where kids are fully engaged.
-Immersed in play, they're learning, socializing, and having fun.
+As many working parents know, playgrounds are a place where kids are fully engaged and learning all the time.
+Immersed in play, they're observing, socializing, and having fun.
 Two friends, coffees in hand and our kids at play, we got to have deep and meaningful conversations about our dreams against a backdrop of laughter and joy.

-Now, Grasshopper Kids brings the magic of the playground to your home, facilitated by talented teachers sharing their passions and crafts.
-Parents get to have coffee, and live their dreams, while kids learn, socialize, and have fun.
+Now, Grasshopper Kids brings the magic of the playground to children everywhere, facilitated by talented teachers sharing their passions and crafts.
+We believe: if kids are laughing, they're learning.

 When we thought back on our own educations, and ahead to those of our children's and the generations to come, we knew we both wanted something that didn't exist.
 Kids are natural creators.
 And, given the tools, curiosity transforms into capability and self-awareness.
 It's up to parents, guardians, educators, and communities, to show children all the ways they can create.
 For themselves, and others.
 Be it a song, a story, a scone... or, a solution.